of the problem solving for my site has to do with the fact that none of

 south end of my workshop to mount the solar collectors that I use to

-because its size would make it a giant eyesore in our garden.
+because its size would make it a giant eyesore in the garden.
 I made a

-composite image (at left) to show Rebekah, my wife, and we agreed that this would
+composite image (at left) and decided that this would

 By using a tracking array the modules always face directly toward the sun